aspnet/Blazor.Docs/docs/javascript-interop.md

 ### Static .NET method call

 To invoke a static .NET method from JavaScript, use the `DotNet.invokeMethod` or `DotNet.invokeMethodAsync` functions.
 Pass in the identifier of the static method you wish to call, the name of the assembly containing the function, and any arguments.
-Again, the async version is preferred to support out-of-process scenarios.
+Again, the async version is preferred to support server-side scenarios.
 To be invokable from JavaScript, the .NET method must be public, static, and decorated with `[JSInvokable]`.
 By default, the method identifier is the method name, but you can specify a different identifier using the `JSInvokableAttribute` constructor.
 Calling open generic methods isn't currently supported.

 The sample app includes a C# method to return an array of `int`s.
 The method is decorated with the `JSInvokable` attribute.